D'Ann Campbell, PhD

 Steven Long, PhD

-Dr. Steven Long is associate professor of English, director of the Culver-Stockton honors scholars program, and faculty athletic representative.
-His academic interests include philosophy, classical and contemporary rhetoric, literary aesthetics and theory, 19th century British literature, and modern and contemporary American literature.
+Dr. Steven Long's academic interests include philosophy, classical and contemporary rhetoric, literary aesthetics and theory, 19th century British literature, and modern and contemporary American literature.
 His hobbies include listening to all kinds of music, watching deliciously terrible movies, and writing strange copy on Facebook.
 He and his wife Dr. Jayme Long have two children, Helen and Marvin.
 Before teaching at Culver-Stockton, Long was copy editor for Nightlife, an arts an entertainment newspaper, in Carbondale, Ill.
 He is an invited scholar in the International Communicology Institute.
 In 2006, he published a monograph, “Hamartia Poetics in Dickens’ Bleak House” in The American Journal of Semiotics (Vol. 18, no. 1).

 Ron Stormer, PhD